Last week, I tried an aged green tea from the same producer, so naturally, I wanted to try another tea from the area!

 Instructions: 5 grams | 100 ml | 95°C/205°F | 30, 45, 60 seconds, then add 5-10 seconds | 3-4 steeps

-Review: A few reasons why I wanted to try this white tea is that it shared many similarities as the aged green tea from last week such also being a Qin Xin Gan Zhong heritage cultivar, made from the producer and area, was hand-plucked, and processed in a small batch.
+Review: A few reasons why I wanted to try this white tea is that it shared many similarities with the aged green tea from last week such also being a Qin Xin Gan Zhong heritage cultivar, made from the producer and area, was hand-plucked, and processed in a small batch.
 The main difference is this tea was picked in 2020, and of course, was made into a white tea instead of a green.

 The dry leaves for the white tea were mostly dark brown leaves with a good amount of shiny silvery buds.
 The leaves had lovely sweet honey and floral aroma, that reminded me of a spring garden in bloom.
-It had a surprisingly strong smell for a white tea, which I could detect straight away after opening the package.
+It had a surprisingly strong smell of white tea, which I could detect straight away after opening the package.

-Pre-warmed gaiwan: The warmed leaves had a roasted, sweet honey, berries, and floral smell.
+Pre-warmed gaiwan: The warmed leaves had roasted, sweet honey, berries, and a floral smell.